 Set boundaries.
 In this case, setting boundaries means both disconnecting from work and protecting personal time.
 Creating and maintaining a routine or set schedule can be a great way to help yourself stick to boundaries.

 Take breaks.
 Allowing your brain time to recharge and disengage from work is crucial for protecting your emotional and mental health.

 Find something that fulfills you.
 One of the most insidious aspects of burnout is that it can sap your enjoyment of things that usually make you happy.
 To counter that, consider looking elsewhere for things that bring you joy or purpose—like a new hobby or creative activity, a social group, or volunteering.

 Practice self care.
 Stress management and self-care are important for everyone, but they’re even more necessary for people dealing with burnout.
 Take care of your mental and physical health by seeing a therapist, exercising and eating well, and getting plenty of sleep, and try to incorporate acts of self care into your daily routine.

 RADIAS Health provides person-centered integrated healthcare services to people experiencing mental illness, substance use, or co-occurring disorders.
-Our behavioral health services are delivered by compassionate, skilled health care and support staff.
+Compassionate, skilled health care and support staff deliver our behavioral health services.
 In addition, our care includes supplementary services such as case management, supportive housing, homeless services, residential services, outpatient DBT treatment, and more.
 If you or someone you know could benefit from our mission, contact us today or consider donating!